kherge-archive/php-wise/doc/02-HowToCreateALoader.md

 - `Herrera\Wise\WiseAwareInterface` - For global parameters support
 - `Symfony\Component\Config\Loader\LoaderInterface` - For basic loading

-By implementing the first two interfaces, you merely indicate that your class can support the setting of a resource collector and an instance of `Wise`.
-It will be up to your class to make use of it when it is automatically set by the `Wise` instance when you set it as the loader to use.
+Implementing the first two interfaces flags your class as having support for caching and global parameters.
+Your class will actually need to make use of the resource collector and `Wise` instance, which will be set when your class is set as the `Wise` loader.
+In the `AbstractFileLoader` class provided by the library, this is already handled for you.

 [Config]: http://symfony.com/doc/current/components/config/resources.html#resource-loaders